Unbiased Bike Reviews, Guides & How-To's

 When my son got on the woom 2 for the first time, I had a short conversation with him about the brakes.
 He had never used hand brakes before, so it was important for him to learn what they did before getting on the bike.
 I told him that he was to use the green lever to slow down or stop the bike.

 I told him to squeeze the green lever while trying to push the bike forward.
-I then had him to get on the bike and move it forward just like he’d done on balance bikes.
+Then, I had him get on the bike and move it forward just like he’d done on balance bikes.
 He tested out the brakes, both the rear and the front, and demonstrated that he understood them.

 The look on his face was magical!
 He had seen other kids and his daddy ride bikes and use brakes like these, and he was thrilled to have them on his bike.